 But, this still leaves the possibility that the hardware itself, the phone, might be compromised through some embedded backdoor, and, if you want access to rich services, apps, you have to often either accept lower quality alternatives, or still go with some of the software Google offers.

 Already about two years ago, I moved away from Gmail.
-First to Tutanota, but, not finding their email client sufficiently usable, then back to my self-hosted mail server.
+First, after experimenting with ProtonMail, to Tutanota, but, not finding their email client sufficiently usable, then back to my self-hosted mail server.

 Earlier this year, I stopped using Google Analytics for all my sites, switching to Matomo.